SiGiL-Cpp/CppCraft/pages/05-processing.md

   </tr>
 </table>

-For this reason, and in a similar way than for `b` earlier, 3 more Bytes of padding are added at the end of the `struct`.
+For this reason, and in a similar way to `b` earlier, 3 more Bytes of padding are added at the end of the `struct`.

 <table style="border-collapse: collapse; border:8px solid; margin-bottom: 1.1rem;">
   <tr>